eastmaels/steemblog.github.io/_posts/account/deanliu/2017-01-12_from-wall-cracks-to-art-all-you-need-is-creativity.md

 ---
-title: "From wall cracks to art - all you need is creativity"
+title: 'From wall cracks to art - all you need is creativity'
 permlink: from-wall-cracks-to-art-all-you-need-is-creativity
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2017-01-12 14:38:06
 categories:
 - art